AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

         ...
     ```

-1. Update the media query at the bottom, to stack the name and price in screens smaller than **992px**.
+1. Update the media query at the bottom, so you can stack the name and price in screens smaller than **992px**.

     ```css
     @media (max-width: 992px) {